alanwilter/GenEditID/docs/help-sqlalchemy.md

 # SQLAlchemy

 ## Introduction
 SQLAlchemy is a deep and powerful thing made up of many layers.
-This cheat sheet sticks to parts of the ORM (Object Relational Mapper) layer,and aims to be a reference not a tutorial.
+This cheat sheet sticks to parts of the ORM (Object Relational Mapper) layer, and aims to be a reference not a tutorial.
 That said, if you are familiar with SQL then this cheat sheet should get you well on your way to understanding SQLAlchemy.

 ## Basic Models